top of page

 Any honest study of a text from God's Word must begin with the facts.
 A command of the facts must include a careful examination of the words used in the text, not only in a reliable translation but in the original languages.
 The facts of the text must then be placed in their proper context--not only the circumstances surrounding the composition of the text but also the intended audience and the author.
 In the strictest sense, all of Scripture is written by God Himself and all is written to an audience both immediate and undetermined.

 When we consider that the Book of Revelation is written to a specific audience, we realize what should be obvious from the outset: its message is recorded for eternal preservation, implying its future applicability to the entire Church age for an undefined period of time, albeit "shortly."
-Quite possibly, therefore, John--as the last surviving Apostle and the one who had lived the longest at 90 to 100 years old--might have realized in his commission to write this letter that his beloved Lord Jesus would not be returning in his lifetime, as he had likely believed.
-This sobering fact of sole responsibility necessitates his own utmost faithfulness in recording the message of the Revelation and in delivering it to its intended audience, the seven churches of Asia.
-What if all writers took their responsibilities so seriously that their work would withstand nearly two millennia of study?
-It is nothing short of remarkable that we are still reading the Book of Revelation to this day as we await the promised return of Jesus Christ.
+Quite possibly, therefore, John--as the last surviving Apostle and the one who had lived the longest at nearly 100 years old--might have realized in his commission to write this letter that his beloved Lord Jesus would not be returning in his lifetime, as he had likely believed, especially given Christ's words to Peter about him, "If I will that he tarry till I come, what is that to thee? follow thou me" (John 21:22-23).

 For those who minimize the message of the book, we would insist that it is also unmistakable that the Book of Revelation is identified from the beginning as prophecy: "Blessed is he that readeth, and they that hear the words of this prophecy, and keep those things which are written therein: for the time is at hand" (Revelation 1:3).
-When we read this statement as the context of Revelation 1:1--"The Revelation of Jesus Christ, which God gave unto him, to show unto his servants things which must shortly come to pass"--we realize the demands placed upon our faith, that even at this late date nearly 2000 years later, every prophecy will be fulfilled to the letter.
-The fact is, if the opening words of the Book of Revelation mean what they say--that specific prophetic events must come to pass--we cannot justify the three approaches to the Book of Revelation that minimize the book's ultimate purpose.
+And what is this prophecy?
+When we read Christ's "blessed" promise as the context immediately following Revelation 1:1--"The Revelation of Jesus Christ, which God gave unto him, to show unto his servants things which must shortly come to pass"--we realize the demands placed upon our faith, that even at this late date nearly 2000 years later, every prophecy will be fulfilled to the letter.

 Dismantling Three Views of Revelation